 Our investment portfolio is designed to support the expected cash flows of our liabilities and produce stable returns over the long term.
 The composition of our portfolio reflects our asset management philosophy of protecting principal and receiving appropriate reward for risk.
-As of June 30, 2019, our investment portfolio consisted of high quality fixed maturity securities and commercial mortgage loans we originated, as well as a smaller allocation of high-yield fixed maturities, investments in limited partnerships (primarily tax credit investments and alternative investments, which include private equity and hedge funds), derivatives, and other investments including marketable equity securities.
-Our equity investments have historically consisted of exchange-traded funds (ETFs) and common stock mainly to support asset-liability matching strategies for our long-duration income annuity contracts.
-The majority of these equity investments were sold in 2018 in connection with the Reinsurance Transaction.
+As of September 30, 2019, our investment portfolio consisted of high quality fixed maturity securities and commercial mortgage loans we originated, as well as a smaller allocation of high-yield fixed maturities, investments in limited partnerships (primarily tax credit investments and alternative investments, which include private equity and hedge funds), derivatives, and other investments including marketable equity securities.